emkcloud/livewire-tweak/docs/contents/prefix-core.md

 # Livewire Prefixing

-At the time of writing, the Livewire package sets asset and route paths using absolute URLs.
+At the time of writing, the Livewire sets asset and route paths using absolute URLs.
 This behavior is limiting in my development environment.
 Here's my solution:

 ## Assets Prefix